Top 14 Temples In Faridabad For A Blissful And Spiritual Experience

 Photo: Baatcheet Films / Unsplash / Image For Representation Only

 One of the highest statues of Hanuman ji in the world is located in the Triveni Hanuman Temple.
-This Hanuman temple is located between the Faridabad Gurugram Highway and Pali village in Faridabad.
+It is Faridabad’s famous temple and is located between the Faridabad Gurugram Highway and Pali village in Faridabad.
 With a height of 108 feet, the idol of Hanuman Ji is the temple’s main attraction.
 The construction of this statue of Hanuman Ji took almost nine years, and it was finished between 2010 and 2019.
 Additionally, it is thought to be one of the tallest statues of Hanuman Ji in existence.

 Spectacular site of the Gudariya Das Temple.